 Capture Ltd, a leading UK-based digital asset management provider, are delighted to announce that Emma Butterfield has joined the team as Key Account Manager.
 Responsible for developing in-depth relationships across multiple contact points and teams, Emma will support and strengthen the commercial team.

 As a respected and well-known figure in the UK museums and heritage industry, Emma has extensive experience in several aligning sectors, working in newspaper publishing, commercial and museum picture libraries for the past 20 years.
 Her most recent role was at the National Portrait Gallery, where she held the position of Senior Rights and Images Officer.
+This saw her working with the Capture system daily, as it runs the National Portrait Gallery Image Library.

 Emma brings a wealth of knowledge, a passion for the cultural and heritage sector, and a fresh perspective to Capture.